 Indie MEGABOOTH — Email Newsletter Case Study

-Because it was an essential form of communication, there was a desire to grow the subscriber base, so we worked on promoting it at our events.
-For starters, here was the signage:
+Because it was an essential form of communication, there was a desire to grow the subscriber base, so we worked on promoting it at our events with signage like this:

 Please excuse the pun.
 The IMB community was a gaming community, so we had a playful voice.